astronomer/docs/astro/data-lineage.md

 The search results include the namespace that emitted the matching event.
 When an Astro Deployment emits the lineage event, the namespace matches the Deployment namespace shown in the **Deployments** page of the Cloud UI.
 Clicking a search result opens the **Lineage** page and shows the lineage graph for the selected job or dataset.
 You can also access the lineage graph for a recent job run in the **Runs** page below **Most Recent Runs**.

-The **Lineage** page shows lineage data only for the most recent run of a given data pipeline.
-To explore lineage data from previous runs, see [Compare lineage graphs from previous runs](data-lineage.md#compare-lineage-graphs-from-previous-runs).
+The **Lineage** page shows lineage metadata only for the most recent run of a given data pipeline.
+To explore lineage metadata from previous runs, see [Compare lineage graphs from previous runs](data-lineage.md#compare-lineage-graphs-from-previous-runs).

 :::info